giowe/aws-cwlogs/README.md

 ```

 ## Configuration
-To use the aws-cwlogs it's important that you have properly installed the [aws-cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and
+To use aws-cwlogs it's important that you have properly installed the [aws-cli](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and
 configured it with your credentials.

 ## Local Usage